 - Higher Consciousness (Samadhi): Can help with spiritual wellness.

 Other yoga principles such as ahimsa (“do no harm”) and satya (“truthfulness”) can help improve social wellness.

 The National Center for Complementary and Alternative Medicine (NCCAM) website has an informative overview of yoga.
 In addition to listing key points, it also lists possible health benefits, side effects, and risks.

 When evaluating yoga classes, be mindful that not all classes emphasize the basic yoga principles.
 In spite of yoga’s holistic philosophy, many classes have popped up that focus primarily on physical benefits.
 Understanding your health and wellness goals will help you decide which class makes sense for your specific needs.

 The Ultimate Health and Wellness Guide Dr. Donna Hamilton, MD has a mission to help everyone live the healthy, satisfying lives they’re meant to lead.
-Dr. Hamilton passionately teaches what being healthy really means and how to do it in a way that fits your unique needs.
+A dynamic holistic wellness speaker, Dr. Hamilton passionately teaches what being healthy really means and how to do it in a way that fits your unique needs.
 Her easy, practical tips assist you with assessing the entire wellness landscape and appropriately planning your personal wellness journey.
-Her e-workbook Wellness Your Way combines evidence based counseling and coaching skills with her primary care medicine wisdom to assist readers on this journey.
-For more information or to book Dr. Hamilton for speaking engagements visit www.ManifestExcellence.com
+Her workbook Wellness Your Way combines evidence based counseling and coaching skills with her primary care medicine wisdom to assist readers on this journey.
+For more information or to book Dr. Hamilton for speaking engagements visit www.DonnaHamiltonMD.com